shekhar-kotekar/walrs/README.md

 ## Next Milestones:
 - Milestone 1:
-    - Write crude code to respond to Leader election request.
-Always accept the leader for time being.
+    - [x] Write crude code to respond to Leader election request.
+Always accept the leader for time being
     - Run 3 pods with above code
     - Check if all the three pods
         - can communicate with each other over UDP